venuscrypto/venuscoin/README.md

 Blockchain sync stuck at height 9?
 --------------------------------
-Download http://https://venuscrypto.org/venuscoind_blocks.zip and extract of files into your core wallet folder.
+Download http://https://venuscrypto.org/venuscoind_blocks.zip and extract all files into your core wallet folder.

 Compiled Core Wallet
 ------------------